ldeo-glaciology/AntPen_NSF_NERC/README.md

 # AntPen_NSF_NERC
- Repo for sharing code and data, and tracking progress on thNSF Antarctic Peninsula project
+ Repo for sharing code and data, and tracking progress on the NSF Antarctic Peninsula project.